111ayushkhare/ftp_clientserver_udp/README.md

 >> eg. 2,3 4

 For file transfer part, all types of files - binary , text, can be transfered from server to client on request.
-This code implements STOP AND WAIT protocol with timeout inolved and progress of transfering of files can be seen in the console.
+This code implements STOP AND WAIT protocol and Go Back N protocol with timeout inolved and progress of transfering of files can be seen in the console.

 ### there is a bash script that can be used for excuting java code directly